Examples of viral haemorrhagic fevers (VHFs) include Lassa fever, Crimean-Congo haemorrhagic fever, Marburg and Ebola virus diseases.

 No licensed vaccines are available against other types of haemorrhagic fever viruses.
 Therefore prevention measures concentrate on avoiding contact with host species or with people known to have the disease.

 For haemorrhagic fever viruses that can be transmitted from person-to-person, great care needs to be taken when nursing patients, including isolation and the wearing of gloves, gowns and masks, in order to prevent the spread of infection.
+See ACDP algorithm and guidance on management of patients.

 Viral haemorrhagic fevers in the UK